ansys/pyaedt/doc/source/Resources/ClientServer.rst

 Linux and Windows Clients
 =========================

-Here is an usage example for the client side:
+Here is a usage example for the client side:

 .. code:: python